askello/opencart-query-builder/README.md

 // ...
 WHERE `ean` IS NOT NULL ...
 $query->where('ean !=', null);
 ```
 If you wish to add multiple conditions, you are free to call `where` method a few times.
-All conditions will be diveded by `AND` keyword:
+All conditions will be divided by `AND` keyword:
 ```php
 // ...
 WHERE `firstname` = 'John' AND `lastname` = 'Dou'
 $query->where('firstname', 'John')->where('lastname', 'Dou');